 Digital Emotional Support: Navigating the Effects of Social Distancing during and after the COVID-19 Crisis (Queen's University)

 The sudden implementation of measures to mitigate the transmission of COVID-19 in March 2020 led to a unique and common experience across the world.
 Chief among these were school closures and restrictions to stay at home.
 These changes in the ability to work, learn, and socialize, as well as the uncertainty surrounding the pandemic, have evoked a range of emotions and changes in mental health.
 The Adolescent Dynamics Lab was uniquely posied to answer critical questions about the nature of these changes to better understand how youth, families, and Queen's students are navigating the relationships, emotions, and mental health.
-The samples from our ongoing projects (see below) provide an important "baseline" just prior to the pandemic that we are now following up to be able to examine individual differences in responses.
+The samples from the ongoing projects at the time (see below) provided an important "baseline" just prior to the pandemic that we followed up to be able to examine individual differences in responses.
 This Queen's University Rapid Response grant supports a follow-up of our latest study in the Late Adolescent Study of Emotion Regulation (LASER) project.
-In May/June of 2020, and then again in October/November 2020, we are repeating our experience sampling via smartphone to track day-to-day emotional experiences and use of digital technology to regulate emotions.
-Specifically, as a follow up of our examination of digital social support (Colasante, Lin, De France, & Hollenstein, 2020), we will look for changes in the use and efficacy of digital means to maintain social connection and give/receive emotional support.
-In concert with researchers around the world, we are also including in depth questionnaire assessments of the personal impact of the pandemic restrictions to see what factors explain emotional changes from before to during the crisis.
-We are applying this same set of measures to two other longitudinal studies so we can understand the impact on adolescents and their families (see below).
+In May/June of 2020, and then again in October/November 2020, we repeated our experience sampling via smartphone to track day-to-day emotional experiences and use of digital technology to regulate emotions.
+We are still working with these data and will publish more over the next few years to shed more light on emotion-related patterns across the pandemic period.

 Peer Socioemotional Flexibility